Rhymenoceros/cloud_project/README.md

 This project is meant to demonstrate the functionality of the Amazon web service SDK for python (Boto).
 In particular it will show how to use Amazon’s machine learning service and the s3 storage service without logging into the amazon console and using the interface.

+Amazon web service provides a very nice interface for their machine learning console that is simple and easy to use.
+What if you were a big company making daily batch predictions using similar data source schemas?
+It could be time consuming to have someone log into the aws ml console to make a new set of predictions everyday.
+An alternate to the aws web console is to use the aws api and write a script.
+The advantage of this is that the upload of the datasource, the analysis of the data and downloading the analysis can all be done automatically with one command.
+The purpose of this code is to reduce the time and effort in making batch predictions and models.

 ## Setting up